-4.1.5.2 Test Data
+4.1.4.2 Test Data

 The task is one-speaker detection.
 One whole conversation side will serve as the test segment.
-As in training, the acoustical data may be used alone, the transcriptions (ASR) may be used alone, or they may be used in combination.
+As in training, the acoustic data may be used alone, the transcriptions (ASR) and other auxiliary information (in any combination) may be used alone, or all information may be used in combination.
 And as in training, the data are presented in their entirety for the whole conversation side, without excision or deletion.

 Results will be evaluated as a function of the amount target speaker training data, the handset types, and speaker sex.
-For some but not all true-speaker trials, the test handset will be among those included in the target speaker training data.
 Some cross-sex trials will also be included.